crest-summit/summit-email-templates/proposal/compliance/phsNotice.md

-Subject: [Summit] PHS Email for ${proposal.identifier}
+Subject: [Summit] PHS Notice for ${proposal.identifier}

 [@wrap]
-This email contains important information and instructions related to the submission of your upcoming proposal ${proposal.identifier}; please read this message in its entirety.
+${proposal.principalInvestigator.displayName},
 [/@wrap]

-------------------------------------------------------------------------
 [@wrap]
-${proposal.principalInvestigator.reverseDisplayName?upper_case},
+**You are receiving this notice because the following proposal involves Public Health Service (PHS) or PHS flow-through funds.
+This notice contains important information and instructions related to the submission of your upcoming proposal ${proposal.identifier}; please read this message in its entirety.**
 [/@wrap]

-[@wrap]
-You are receiving this email because the following proposal involves Public Health Service (PHS) or PHS flow-through funds.
-[/@wrap]
+------------------------------------------------------------------------

 [@wrap] ${proposal.fullTitle!"Untitled Proposal"} [/@wrap]